AdobeDocs/target-learn.en/help/mobile-v4/overview.md

 * Have an Adobe Id and approver-level access to the Adobe Target interface
 * Know your Adobe Target Client Code to direct Target calls to your own account.
 The Client Code is shown in the Adobe Target interface on the   Setup > Implementation > Edit at.js settings screen
 * Know your Adobe Experience Cloud Org Id
+* Have access to and are familiar with the [Mobile Services user interface](https://mobilemarketing.adobe.com)
 * Know your Analytics tracking server and have a report suite id you can use for this tutorial
 * POI references?
 * Have an IDE for Android mobile app development.
 This tutorial features [Android Studio](https://developer.android.com/studio/install) in various steps and screenshots

-If you do not have the required need to reach out to your Experience Cloud Administrator to request access.
+If you do not have the required access to the Experience Cloud Solutions, reach out to your Experience Cloud Administrator.

 <!-- Assume access to the Mobile Services UI? -->

-Also, it is assumed that you are familiar with the Mobile Services UI Android development in Java.
+Also, it is assumed that you are familiar with Android development in Java.
 You do not need to be a master of Java to complete the lessons, but you will get more out of them if you can comfortably read and understand code.

 ## About the Lessons